Deductible Expenses for French Corporate Tax (IS) 2026: Rules, Limits and Common Traps

 1. Four Conditions for Deductibility (CGI art.
 39)#

-An expense is deductible only if it simultaneously meets all four conditions:
+An expense is deductible only if it simultaneously meets all four conditions set out in article 39-1 of the French Tax Code:

-- Incurred in the company's interest: the expense must serve the business purpose, not the private interests of directors or shareholders.
+- Incurred in the company's interest: the expense must serve the company's business purpose, not the private interests of directors or shareholders.
+A personal expense dressed up as a business cost is systematically challenged during tax audits.

-- Results in a reduction of net assets: capital expenditure (investment in fixed assets) cannot be deducted immediately — it must be depreciated over the useful life.
+- Results in a reduction of net assets: capital expenditure on fixed assets cannot be deducted immediately — it must be depreciated over the asset's useful life.

-- Not excluded by a specific legal provision: a number of items are expressly non-deductible (see below).
+- Not excluded by a specific legal provision: a number of items are expressly non-deductible or capped (see below).

 - Properly recorded and documented: the expense must be entered in the accounts and supported by a valid invoice or contract.